 Now you might be asking yourself, "How can I possibly help with such a monumental effort?"
 Have no fear, for we have the answers and resources!

-The simplest thing you could do is spread the word about feature phone gaming.
+The simplest thing you could do is spread the word about Japanese feature phone gaming.
 Share this blog post and its corresponding podcast episode.
 Talk about the original feature phone games from notable franchises.
 The more people know about this overlooked era of gaming history, the more likely it is that we can find technically-skilled people who could assist the feature phone preservation community.

 If you feel like you have the technical expertise to assist us in our journey, I highly recommend you join the Kahvibreak Discord server.
 It is the most centralized community of feature phone game preservationists.
 For years, they have been tirelessly working towards preserving these games, and they could always use more support.

-If you'd like to get hold of a feature phone game yourself for preservation, different feature phone models have different pre-installed game demos.
+If you'd like to get hold of a Japanese feature phone game yourself for preservation, different feature phone models have different pre-installed game demos.
 For example, they could be a minigame like Reversi or the first chapter of a longer game.
 However, before jumping in and buying a used feature phone, we have some advice and precautions from our friend NaoyaShinota, who is very experienced with doing this:

 First, when looking for used phones, look on Yahoo Auctions Japan or Mercari; sellers on eBay tend to drastically inflate the prices of the phones.
 When buying through those two storefronts, use a proxy shipping service like Buyee or White Rabbit Express.
 It's important to note that if you try to buy three or more phones with lithium ion batteries, you may have to pay extra shipping fees or not be able to ship the items at all due to regulatory standards.
 Also, sellers may list their phones as damaged or not unable to turn on, but those issues are are easily fixable!
 You can use a spare battery or, in the case of a broken screen, disconnect and reconnect the wire from the phone’s LCD screen to the motherboard of another phone of the same model.

-Second, each feature phone company has different requirements to play a preloaded game.
+Second, each Japanese feature phone service had different requirements to play a preloaded game.
 I've listed the stipulations below.
 As you can see, it is more difficult to obtain demos for AU BREW games than DoCoMo games.
 This is why the Before Crisis: Final Fantasy VII demo is incredibly rare, as it is only pre-installed on the W51H phone model and the only way of playing it is to have the owner's SIM card.
 SoftBank game demos are the most inaccessible ones at the moment, as they require a Japanese 3G connection.

 - DoCoMo pre-installed games require no SIM card to open the game.